nice-game-hints/broken-age/01-vella/02-meriloft/index.md

 title: Meriloft
 ---

 You are in Meriloft.
-You should get out of here to kill Mog Chotra!
+You should get out of here to kill Mog Chothra!
 [Get down of this place](090-getting-down.md)